-The proposed seven projects would pay a Sunnyvale TIF under MM T-2b, which would constitute its fair share contribution toward the cost of the interchange reconfigurations for the Mathilda Avenue/U.S. 101/SR 237 interchanges as well as the grade separation of Kifer Road.
+The proposed seven projects near-term Irvine project would pay a Sunnyvale TIF under MM T-2b, which would constitute its fair share contribution toward the cost of the interchange reconfigurations for the Mathilda Avenue/U.S. 101/SR 237 interchanges as well as the grade separation of Kifer Road.